Organized in 1959 by Reverend Clint Jones,

 Network in 1998.

-MY HEART", comprised almost entirely of original music
+Search my Heart, comprised almost entirely of original music

 was released on February 9, 2003.
 This new release has